mixerapi/mixerapi-dev/docs/index.md

 # MixerAPI / Streamline API Development

-!!! warning ""
-    This is an alpha stage library

 Streamline development of modern RESTful APIs for your teams CakePHP project.
 Designed around a component-based architecture, MixerAPI enables developers to pick and choose the functionality they need for developing REST APIs.